univec-ai/postvec/web/docs/install/source.md

 3. Copy the staged files
 4. Recreate a disposable database if same-version generated SQL changed

-Installing a new `.so` does not change SQL already in a database.
+A new `.so` does not change SQL already in a database.
 A new extension version needs upgrade SQL plus `ALTER EXTENSION postvec UPDATE` in the same window as the restart.
 [Upgrade](/docs/install/upgrade).

 ## Rollback (files only)

-PostgreSQL must be stopped first.
+Stop PostgreSQL first.
 Confirm that each path is **not** package-owned with `dpkg -S` or `rpm -qf`.
 Remove only recorded files, then restore any previous manual installation while the cluster remains stopped.

 [Cluster configuration](/docs/install/setup) follows file installation.
-If `setup` was already run, complete [uninstallation](/docs/install/uninstall) before deleting files.
+If `setup` already ran, finish [uninstallation](/docs/install/uninstall) before deleting files.